mistersingh179/sidekik/notes/step8.md

 - every transaction leads to a bunch of getBalance calls
 - when no network, it is reading every 1 second, and flashing the input contracts
 - pending tx via metamask did not show spinner while tx was being mined
-- slow with whole directory loaded in
-- ignore blank `[]` abi's when parsing. shows lots empty items when parsing complete directories
 - unable to use on brave ✅
 - show message asking to use chrome ✅
   - showOpenFilePicker does not work ✅